Author chat: Bex Hogan

-I am excited to announce that my first guest for this series is Bex Hogan, author of Viper and Venom (the latter releasing in April).
+I am excited to announce that my first guest for this series is Bex Hogan, author of Viper and Venom.
 Read on to hear about Bex’s writing, creative process, and her journey from query to publication.

 How long have you been writing?

 A very long time.
 I wrote my first book back in 2009.
 I had just read the Twilight books and they were something new to me.
 I thought to myself, I think I could write this kind of thing.

 Before, I had read a lot of literary fiction and felt like it was unattainable; I wanted to write but I couldn’t be a ‘writer’.
 There was something accessible about the Twilight books that made me decide to go for it.

 Tell me about those early books you wrote.

 I wrote a book for the adult market first, not YA.
 This was back when you had to post queries with a stamped addressed envelope (SAE); there were no online submissions.
 I got a full request for this book and thought, this is going to be easy!
 But of course, it wasn’t.
 The agent unfortunately passed and I got no further interest.